allnulled/progene/README.md

 The `progene.js` only has to be a valid JSON file, nothing is required inside.

-This way, one can reuse all the commands that write in one project, for different projects.
+This way, one can reuse all the commands that it writes in one project, for different projects.

 ### Workflow